MEMORIES AND INFORMATION relating to Home Guard units in STAFFORDSHIRE

 35th STAFFORDSHIRE (SEDGLEY) BATTALION

 A visitor to this site is seeking information about this unit of which her father, Pte.
-Ronald Withers, was a member (Please see GUEST BOOK ).
-Also visit this page which shows Pte.
-Withers's signaller's confirmation and record.
+Ronald Withers, was a member.
+See GUEST BOOK and also his Qualification Record dated 11th September 1944.

 2. OTHER INFORMATION